MoOx/phenomic/docs/content/docs/advanced/offline-browsing.md

 It's very easy to offer an offline experience to your users.
 You just have to turn a flag on.

-There are currently two different technologies to enable offline experience.
+There are currently two different technologies to enable offline browsing.

 ## AppCache

-Appcache is the oldest way to offer offline supports but it's a bit brutal since you can only choose what to save when the website opens.
+AppCache is the oldest way to offer offline supports but it's a bit brutal since you can only choose what to save when the website opens.
-All modern browsers support Appcache, including IE 10.
+All modern browsers support AppCache, including IE 10.

 - [Learn about AppCache](http://www.html5rocks.com/en/tutorials/appcache/beginner/)
 - [AppCache browser support from caniuse](http://caniuse.com/#search=appcache)